 The intention of the project was to create imagery that grabbed people’s attention and raised awareness of this chapter in Scotland’s history.
 This project was extremely well received from local and national press.
 It was covered on the front page of BBC News Website, STV Online, ITN, AV Magazine, Vice, Creators Project.
 It received over 100,000 views on different video hosting sites.
 The video was featured in an exhibition at the National Library of Scotland.

-We used differing powered projectors to project onto a variety of terrains.
+We used projectors of varying power to project onto a variety of terrains.
 To create interest, we blended smaller foreground shots with large distant compositions.
 We then recorded each line of the poem over a 2 hour period using time-lapse photography.
 Each 2 hour shot was reduced to 7 seconds to theatrically show the dynamism in the stars and movement of the clouds.

 Jacqueline Miller , National Library of Scotland